 Feedback - Review with Employer

 When I was ready to show the progress made on this, I made use of a regular 1 to 1 with my Line Manager to gather some feedback on the application.
+From the tech stack point of view, my line manager would be a non-technical stakeholder, but is an expert in the business context the application would be used in, so I considered him a good source of feedback for the practicality of this project.